NoamZeise/nze-game-sdl/README.md

 This framework is made out of three crates in the include directory:

-* sdl_helper - for hiding the implimentation details of sdl2 in rust, and some helper functions for game development
+* sdl_helper - for hiding the implementation details of sdl2 in rust, and some helper functions for game development
 * tiled - for loading Tiled maps
 * geometry - for rectangle and vector maths